ianloic/rdio-export/README.md

     python rdio-export rdio_username yourname@gmail.com

 Then enter your Google App password, sit back and let the program do its thing.
 It can take a while.

+After it runs there will be HTML reports generated for your imported favorites (`favorites.html`) and for each playlist (`playlist-*.html`).
+Take a look to make sure the tool did the right thing with your data.